TheDukeDK/smallstep-ca-k8s/README.md

 the cluster.
 It has an ACME provisioner configured in the values.yaml file.

 * Cert Manager(`cert-manager`): A certificate manager running in the cluster to manage certificate requests which will be stored as K8s secrets.
-We configure a cluster wide ACME issuer(`acme-issuer`) which points to the step-ca's ACME provisioner.
+Then configure a cluster wide ACME issuer(`acme-issuer`) which points to the step-ca's ACME provisioner.

 * Nginx Ingress Controller(`ingress-nginx-controller`): A controller for ingress's